tellor-io/layer/adr/adr014 - queryId time frame structure.md

 ### all reveals done in reveal window

-the problem here is that for longer time frames, reporters will need to wait until the right block and then have a limited time (right now 2 blocks) to reveal.
+The problem here is that for longer time frames, reporters will need to wait until the right block and then have a limited time (right now 2 blocks) to reveal.
 If they go down or need to maintain a long list of reveals to submit in the future, this could be computationally expensive.
 In order to just allow the reporter to decide their comfort level in being mirrored (they have to split rewards with parties mirroring them), we allow reveals at any stage.
 Not to mention, that large parties will not mirror smaller ones.
 If a large party mirrors a smaller one, the smaller party can submit a bad value and dispute the larger party right away to make back their funds.

 ### new tips start a new window